EmploymentOS for your Business

 • Treat legal and regulatory sensitivities with awareness

-• Prevent a security breach
+• Mitigate security breach risks

 • Be upfront with your employees regarding their own social media responsibilities

-• Encourage your employees to own and amplify your brandโ€™s message
+• Encourage your employees to own and amplify your brand’s message

 What is a social media policy for employees?

-A social media policy for employees is a set of guidelines and rules that outlines how employees should behave on social media platforms when representing their employer, or discussing matters related to their workplace.
+A social media policy for employees is a set of guidelines and rules that outlines how employees should behave on social media platforms when representing their employer or discussing matters related to their workplace.

-It provides guidance on what is acceptable and unacceptable behaviour on social media channels, and ensures that employees are aware of the potential risks associated with their online activity.
-It is also used to safeguard the brandโ€™s reputation, security, privacy and legal interests.
+It provides guidance on whatโ€™s considered acceptable and unacceptable behaviour on social media channels and ensures that employees are aware of the potential risks associated with their online activity.
+Itโ€™s also used to safeguard the brand’s reputation, security, privacy and legal interests.

 What is the purpose of a social media company policy?

-Social media has become a huge part of our lives.
-Employees often use both their personal social accounts and corporate social accounts for various reasons.
-Be it to share about their achievements at work or give others a sneak peek into a โ€˜day in the lifeโ€™ of their roles at work.
+Most people use social media every day in some shape or form.
+Some employees often use both their personal social accounts and corporate social accounts for various reasons.
+This might be to share about their achievements at work or give others a sneak peek into a โ€˜day in the life’ of their roles at work.

 Having a social media company policy provides a framework for responsible social media use that aligns with the organisation’s values and objectives.
 It also serves various purposes, such as:

-1. Protecting the company’s reputation
+Protecting the company’s reputation

-A social media policy provides guidance on what is defined as appropriate content and behaviour, and helps prevent employees from posting confidential, sensitive, or damaging content.
+A social media policy provides guidance on whatโ€™s defined as appropriate content and behaviour, while preventing employees from posting confidential, sensitive, or damaging content.

-2. Maintaining compliance
+Maintaining compliance

-Having a crystal clear social media policy can help ensure that employees comply with laws, regulations, and industry standards related to social media use, such as data protection and privacy laws.
+Having a crystal clear social media policy can help ensure that employees comply with laws, regulations and industry standards related to social media use, such as data protection and privacy laws.

 This helps to prevent any legal issues such as privacy violations, defamation, or infringement of intellectual property rights.

-3. Clarifying expectations
+Clarifying expectations

-A social media policy sets expectations for employee behaviour on social media platforms, establishing clear definitions of what is considered acceptable or unacceptable content, and what can or can not be shared.
+A social media policy sets expectations for employee behaviour on social media platforms, establishing clear definitions of what is considered acceptable or unacceptable content and what can or can not be shared.

-It provides transparency and ensures employees take accountability over anything they post on their personal or corporate social media profiles.
+It also provides transparency and ensures employees take accountability over anything they post on their personal or corporate social media profiles.

-4. Encouraging responsible social media use
+Encouraging responsible social media use

-Itโ€™s crucial to educate employees on the importance of responsible social media use and the potential consequences of inappropriate behaviour, such as disciplinary action or legal liability.
+It’s crucial to educate employees on the importance of responsible social media use and the potential consequences of inappropriate behaviour, such as disciplinary action.

-5. Supporting employee advocacy
+Supporting employee advocacy

-Besides educating and establishing guidelines, having a social media policy in place can help encourage employees to promote the company’s products, services, or culture on social media channels in a way that shows the organisation’s goals and values.
+Besides educating and establishing guidelines, having a social media policy in place can help encourage employees to promote the company’s products, services or culture on social media channels in a way that shows the organisation’s goals and values.

-Social media plays a big role in providing job seekers with the opportunity to gain direct insight into your company culture.
-Itโ€™s incredibly important in helping you build your employer brand.
-According to Glassdoor, 79% of people use social media in their job search.
+Social media plays a big role in providing jobseekers with the opportunity to gain direct insight into your company culture.
+It’s incredibly important in helping you build your employer brand

-With so many people using social media platforms like LinkedIn to find new roles, itโ€™s important you use it to highlight your employer value proposition (EVP) โ€” and that your employees know how to do so appropriately.
+With so many people using social media platforms like LinkedIn to find new roles, it’s important you use it to highlight your employer value proposition (EVP) and that your employees know how to do so appropriately.

 What should you include in a company social media policy?